KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

 ============================

 In KPP 2.4.0 and later, we have added several continuous integration (aka C-I) tests.
-These are tests which compile the KPP source code into an executable, build a sample chemistry mechanism, and run a short "box model" simulation.
+These are tests that compile the KPP source code into an executable, build a sample chemistry mechanism, and run a short "box model" simulation.
 This helps to ensure that new features and updates added to KPP will not break any existing